qfpl/fp-in-ruby/slides/what-is-fp.md

 <div class="notes">
 - `main` is the entrypoint to a Haskell program, similar to C
 - It always has type `IO ()`
-- This means it returns a computation that performs some IO and yields no value
+- This means it returns a computation (value!) that performs some IO (side effects) and yields no value
 - The computation is a value that Haskell's runtime system can execute
 </div>